stellar/stellar-core/docs/software/admin.md

  Log messages are classified by progressive _priority levels_:
   `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR` and `FATAL`.
    The logging system only emits those messages at or above its configured logging level.

+Log messages at different priority levels can be color-coded on standard output by setting `LOG_COLOR=true` in the config file.
+By default they are not color-coded.

 The log level can be controlled by configuration, the `-ll` command-line flag or adjusted dynamically by administrative (HTTP) commands.
 Run: